Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 We now introduce $\verb|ClassifSAE|$, our adaptation of TopK SAE for sentence classification.
 In generative tasks, the SAE is typically trained on a large and diverse dataset to capture the full range of \mbox{representations} encoded by the model.
 In contrast, for text classification, we assume that a thematically focused dataset of moderate size is used to fine-tune the model.
 We train the SAE on this dataset to uncover only the concepts that are relevant for the classification.
-We conducted our experiments on autoregressive models from the Pythia family developed by EleutherAI \citep{biderman2023pythia}.
-Figure \ref{fig:example_prompt_template} in the Appendix shows the template used for classification.

-To capture sentence-level features, we only train the SAE on the hidden state $\textbf{h}^\ell$ of a single token of the input sentence.
-For the autoregressive language models used in our experiments, it is the token preceding the label.
-For a model like BERT, it would be the $\verb|[CLS]|$ token.
+To capture sentence-level features, we only train the SAE on the hidden state $\textbf{h}^\ell$ of a single token in the input sentence.
+For the autoregressive language models, it is the token preceding the label.
+For encoder‑only models like BERT, it would be the $\verb|[CLS]|$ token.
 This token indeed serves as an aggregate representation of the input sentence.
 As the model progresses through its layers, it consolidates sentence-level information into this token, whose final representation is used for classification.

-\paragraph{Training a joint classifier} We compute a forward pass of the LLM on the sentence dataset $\mathcal{D} = \{s_i\}_{i=1}^N$.
-This yields $X = \{(\textbf{h}^{\ell}_i,\hat{y}_i)\}_{i=1}^N$ where $\hat{y}_i$ is the label predicted by the LLM for the $i$-th sentence.
-These pairs will be used as input to train jointly the SAE and a classifier $g_{\theta}$ (see Figure \ref{fig:architecture_sae_variant}).
-Classifier $g_{\theta}$ is trained to reproduce the decision of the LLM, using only a subset of the SAE features $\textbf{z}_{\text{class}} \subset \textbf{z}$.
-Consequently, the SAE is incentivized to cluster task-relevant features in $\textbf{z}_{\text{class}}$, while the other features are only used for the reconstruction task.
-We draw inspiration from \citet{DBLP:conf/cvpr/DingXXPYWT20}, who used a joint classifier to disentangle task-relevant and reconstruction-relevant features.
-This enables end-to-end generation and selection of task-relevant features, while preserving the model’s capacity to encode task-irrelevant concepts in a distinct subspace.
+\paragraph{Training a joint classifier} We perform a forward pass of the LLM on the sentence dataset $\mathcal{D} = \{s_i\}_{i=1}^N$.
+This produces $X = \{(\textbf{h}^{\ell}_i,\hat{y}_i)\}_{i=1}^N$, where $\hat{y}_i$ is the LLM’s predicted label for sentence $i$.
+These pairs serve as inputs to jointly train the SAE and a classifier $g_{\theta}$ (see Figure \ref{fig:architecture_sae_variant}).
+The classifier $g_{\theta}$ is trained to reproduce the LLM’s decisions using only a subset of the SAE features $\textbf{z}_{\text{class}} \subset \textbf{z}$.
+Consequently, the SAE is incentivized to cluster task-relevant features in $\textbf{z}_{\text{class}}$, while the remaining features support the reconstruction.
+We draw inspiration from \citet{DBLP:conf/cvpr/DingXXPYWT20}, this joint training enables end-to-end generation and selection of task-relevant features, while preserving the model’s capacity to encode task-irrelevant concepts in a distinct subspace.
 The classifier is trained with cross-entropy (CE) loss:

 \paragraph{Feature sparsity}